ioiooi/notes/docs/misc/search-count-sort-files-using-regex.md

-# Filter and sort grep matches

-Searching for pattern in all folders and files of the current directory and sorting the result from highest to lowest number of occurences.
+# Search, Count, and Sort File Matches using Regular Expression

+Search for and analyze the occurrences of a specified regular expression within files located in the current directory and its subdirectories.
+Organize and present the results by counting the occurrences in each file and sorting them in descending order of count.

+Using `grep`, `awk` and `sort` to achieve this.

 ```sh
 grep -Erc '[fF]oobar' . | awk -v FS=":" -v OFS="\t" '$2>0 { print $2, $1 }' | sort -hr